s-samsam225/cse15l-lab-reports/LabReport4.md

 7. Now we use ```bash test.sh``` again to rerun the script with the changed files.
  ![Image](lab4ss7.png)
 8. To commit the file we use ```git add ListExamples.java```.
 This will add the java file to the files waiting to be comitted. ```git commit``` <enter> will then commit all the files in the queue and takes us to the commit page to write the commit message.
-We can write any commit message and press enter to save and exit the file.
+We can write any commit message and press <enter> to save and exit the file.
+I used "Commit changed file"
      ![Image](lab4ss8.png)